 21. Custom industrial shelving solutions can often solve challenges once you identify problem areas.
 “In many cases, a full warehouse is simply a disorganized warehouse with inadequate shelving.
 By identifying problem areas, you will find the opportunity to improve efficiency while using every bit of room.
 Floor space is finite, but vertical storage can offer a huge increase in the amount of product that can be stored.
 Vertical storage requires the right type of shelving for the products with a focus on safety and easy access.
 Using available warehouse space poorly is a common problem, and it is easily resolved with custom industrial shelving systems.” – Alex White, Senior Marketing Officer at Western Pacific Storage, How to Maximize Warehouse Space and Efficiency, The Network Effect

 22. Choose warehouse racks that offer durability for a long lifespan.
 “Assess the type of racking, shelving and storage you need for the products to be kept in your warehouse.
 Purchase robust racking / shelving to allow for the maximum lifespan and wear and tear possible.
 Make sure it is securely attached to walls and floors, to prevent injury to staff and damage to products.
-Finally ensure that there is plenty of space between the units so that all stock is easily accessible.” – Snapfulfil, Ten tips on setting up a warehouse in 2014, by Snapfulfil, Supply Chain Digital; Twitter: @SupplyChainD
+Finally ensure that there is plenty of space between the units so that all stock is easily accessible.” – Snapfulfil, Ten tips on setting up a warehouse, by Snapfulfil, Supply Chain Digital; Twitter: @SupplyChainD Learn more about “setting up a warehouse”

 23. Consider the load.
 “An important tip on pallet racking to keep in mind is to consider the load.
 What are you planning on storing?
 This will have a bearing on whether you would select: